GRAPHIC-From flickering fireflies to lowly dung beetles, insects are vanishing

 GRAPHIC-The collapse of insectshttps://tmsnrt.rs/3UtC8UM

-(Reporting by Gloria Dickie in London; Graphic by Simon Scarr; Editing by Katy Daigle and Lisa Shumaker)
+(Reporting by Gloria Dickie in London; Additional reporting by Julia Janicki; Graphic by Simon Scarr and Jitesh Chowdhury; Editing by Katy Daigle and Lisa Shumaker)

 ((Lisa.Shumaker@tr.com; Reuters Messaging: @LisaLShumaker))